 Other Uses of Genetic Evidence

-In addition to criminal investigations and trials, DNA can also be used to exonerate wrongly accused individuals (see DNA as an Exoneration Tool).
+In addition to criminal investigations and trials, DNA can also be used to exonerate wrongly accused individuals.
 This is particularly important for those convicted of serious crimes solely on the basis of eyewitness testimony, which is not always reliable.
 More than 250 people have been exonerated through post-conviction DNA tests, according to the Innocence Project.

 Also, DNA can be used to determine paternity in child support cases; to identify the remains of crime and accident victims; and to conduct genealogical research.